 REITs may not be diversified and are subject to the risks of financing projects.
-The real estate industry may be cyclical, and, if a Fund acquires REIT securities at or near the top of the cycle, there is increased risk of a decline in value of the REIT securities.
+The real estate industry may be cyclical, and, if REIT securities are acquired at or near the top of the cycle, there is increased risk of a decline in value of the REIT securities.
 Demand for certain types of real estate may inflate the value of real estate.
-This may increase the risk of a substantial decline in the value of such real estate and increase the risk of a decline in the value of the REITs are also subject to defaults by borrowers and the market's perception of the REIT industry generally.
-Because of their structure, and current legal requirements that they distribute a substantial percentage of their taxable income to shareholders annually, REITs require frequent amounts of new funding, through both borrowing money and issuing stock.
+This may increase the risk of a substantial decline in the value of such real estate and increase the risk of a decline in the value of the Securities.
+REITs are also subject to defaults by borrowers and the market's perception of the REIT industry generally.
+Because of their structure, and a current legal requirement that they distribute at least 90% of their taxable income to shareholders annually, REITs require frequent amounts of new funding, through both borrowing money and issuing stock.
 Thus, REITs historically have frequently issued substantial amounts of new equity shares (or equivalents) to purchase or build new properties.
 This may have adversely affected REIT equity share market prices.
-Both existing and new share issuances may have an adverse effect on these prices in the future, especially if REITs continue to issue stock when real estate prices are relatively high and stock prices are relatively low.
+Both existing and new share issuances may have an adverse effect on these prices in the future.